Dew point: Humidity

 A high relative humidity implies that the dew point is close to the current air temperature.
 A relative humidity of 100% indicates the dew point is equal to the current temperature and that the air is maximally saturated with water.
 When the moisture content remains constant and temperature increases, relative humidity decreases, but the dew point remains constant.

 General aviation pilots use dew point data to calculate the likelihood of carburetor icing and fog, and to estimate the height of a cumuliform cloud base.

-Increasing the barometric pressure increases the dew point.
+Increasing the barometric pressure raises the dew point.
 This means that, if the pressure increases, the mass of water vapor per volume unit of air must be reduced in order to maintain the same dew point.
 For example, consider New York City (10 m elevation) and Denver (5280 ft elevation).
 Because Denver is at a higher elevation than New York, it will tend to have a lower barometric pressure.
 This means that if the dew point and temperature in both cities are the same, the amount of water vapor in the air will be greater in Denver.